epfl-ada/ada-2022-project-abracadabra/README.md

 ﻿# An analysis of Youtube viewership to find links between preferred gaming content and political affiliation

-*In this project, we want to determine if there are any links between certain types of gaming channels and political preferences.
-To do this, we will categorize news and politics youtubers on a left to right axis, then look if gaming channels have any significant crossover in viewership.
-We will then group similar gaming channels and look if they share viewership with the same political channels.*
+*In this project, we want to find communities in Youtube's gaming viewership, and look towards what side of the political spectrum each community tends to lean.
+By doing this, we may be able to determine if certain games attract more right/left wing viewers, and see if people's interests are linked to their political preferences.
+To do this, we will first classify news and political channels on a left-to-right political axis, then look at their shared viewership with gaming channels.
+We will then look if the viewers tend to watch news/political videos which have similar political ideas to determine if we can classify viewer's political preferences.
+We then cluster communities in the gaming space and see if their shared viewers have the same political leanings.*

  ## Research Questions
  - Is there any viewer crossover between political and gaming videos ?
+How much ?
- - Can we determine where news/politics channels fall on a left to right political axis ?
+ - Can we determine where news/politics channels fall on a left-to-right political axis ?
- - Do viewers always watch channels on the same political side ?
+ - Do viewers always watch news/politics channels on the same political side ?

  If it is the case, then :
+ - What gaming channels have right/left wing viewers ?
  - What type of gaming content is related to which side of the political map ?
- - Is the crossover based more on the individual channels, or is there a more general political divide in gaming content ?
+ - Is the crossover based more on the individual channels, or is there communities around games who have a political preference ?

  If we have time :
  - What about sports channels, or beauty vloggers ?